Naseby Information Centre

 Curling

 Curling is an old Scottish game, which became popular in Central Otago because of its long cold winters.
-While it has traditionally been played outside on ice, Naseby has become the country’s curling capital, thanks to the completion of New Zealand’s first International and Olympic standard indoor curling rink.
-Operated by Maniototo Curling International, the indoor rink is open to all – whether you’re a beginner, or an Olympian.
+While it has traditionally been played outside on ice, Naseby has become the country's curling capital, thanks to the completion of New Zealand's first International and Olympic standard indoor curling rink.
+Operated by Maniototo Curling International, the indoor rink is open to all, whether you are a beginner, or an Olympian.
 If you would like to have a go, it is recommended that you book in advance.
 Prices and opening hours are available on the Maniototo Curling International website.

 Ice skating

-The outdoor rink is also the place for ice skating – always popular with the children and often an excuse for the parents to take a trip down memory lane.
+The outdoor rink is also the place for ice skating,always popular with the children and often an excuse for the parents to take a trip down memory lane.
 Again, if you are travelling to Naseby especially for the ice, do phone ahead to check the rink is definitely operating.
-Prices and opening hours are available on the rink’s website.

 The Luge